KorenEzri/Ticket-Manager-Project/README.md

 - The Ticket component should have className `ticket` and can look similar to this: ![ticketcomponent](./readme-files/ticketcomponent.png)
 - App ticket data (received from the server) might contain `label` property (an array of strings). add those tags to the UI using elements having the `label` class.
 Use the following style as an example: ![tags](./readme-files/tags.png)
   PS: feel free to add more label strings to the data (`seeds/tickets/tickets.json`) if you need.
 (Remember to re-seed!)
-- The app should have input with id `searchInput`.
+- The app should have search input with id `searchInput`.
 This input should request the server on `onChange` with relevant `searchText` param and update the list accordingly
 - Add a hide button with className `hideTicketButton` that will hide the tickets from view.
 Add a counter of number of hiding tickets, this counter should have a `hideTicketsCounter` className.
 - Add a button to restore the hidden ticket list on click with the id `restoreHideTickets` ![hide](./readme-files/hideit.gif)